mortylobster-droid/OpenClaw-HQ/ARCHITECTURE.md

 ## 4) Task Dispatch and Review Loop

-Only Brain creates tasks.
+Only the Brain agent creates tasks.

-Default flow:

-1. Felipe updates /FELIPE/GOALS.md and /FELIPE/ROADMAP.md
-2. Brain translates intent into TASKS.md
+Felipe does **not** assign work by editing `/FELIPE` for agents to consume (that folder is locked).
+Instead, the default operating flow is:

+1. Felipe messages the **Brain agent** (Telegram) to create a new project or define a new objective
+2. Brain decomposes the objective into actionable work items and writes them into the task area (for example `TASKS.md` and/or a `tasks/` folder in the repo)
-3. Frontend and Backend pull tasks and implement
+3. Frontend and Backend agents pull tasks from the shared task area and implement them in their respective domains
-4. They push branches / PRs
+4. Frontend and Backend push branches / PRs to GitHub
-5. Brain reviews both outputs (final review)
-6. Brain integrates and finalizes
+5. Brain performs **final review** (it has the full context), integrates changes, and prepares the merge
-7. Felipe approves if sensitive actions are involved
+6. Felipe approves if sensitive actions are involved (logins, messaging humans, deployments, payments, credential changes)
-8. Brain merges to main
+7. Brain merges to main

-Frontend and Backend never self-assign work.
+Felipe does not need to routinely message the Frontend or Backend agents directly.
+The Brain agent acts as the single interface and dispatcher.

 ---